 Lily Allen has undertaken a number of collaborations, including providing backing vocals for Robbie Williams on his Rudebox album, for Basement Jaxx on the track 'Lights Go Down' and 'Wanna Be' by Dizzee Rascal.

-In 2007, Allen was questioned for an alleged assault on a photographer at Los Angeles airport.
+Personal Life: In 2007, Allen was questioned for an alleged assault on a photographer at Los Angeles airport.
 Her work visa for the 'States was revoked and she was forced to cancel her appearance at the MTV Video Music Awards in Las Vegas.
 She later sacked her management company, blaming them for the loss of her visa.

 Allen also had to cancel a scheduled appearance at 2008's Isle Of Wight Festival, because her album is behind schedule.
 The event organizer, John Giddings publicly said that the reason for cancellation was unacceptable, but decided not to sue Lily over the cancellation.